NP-Robotics/disinfection-robot/README.md

-This project is developed on an Nvidia Xavier AGX with JetPack 4.5, CUDA 10.2, and Ubuntu 18.04.
+This project is developed on an Nvidia Xavier AGX with JetPack 4.5, CUDA 10.2, Ubuntu 18.04, and ROS Melodic

 It is also deployed on an Intel NUC running Ubuntu 18.04.
 In the prototype clinic robot, startup services are already created to automatically run all the necessary commands in the backend and open up the browser to the webpage.